Zaim211/AirBnB_clone/README.md

 Destroy

-As part of the implementation of the command line interpreter coupled with backend and file storage system, the following actions can be performed:
+As part of the implementation of the command line interpreter coupled with backend and file storage system, the following actions can beperformed:

-Retrieve an object from a file, database and etc...
+Retrieve an object from a file,database and etc
 Do operations on an objects(count,computer stats and etc...)
 Update attributes of an object
 Create new objects (eg, A New User or a new Place)